Sydney-Informatics-Hub/hello-nextflow/docs/session1/01_helloworld.md

         ls
         ```

-        A file named `output.txt` should now be listed.
+        A file named `output.txt` should now be listed in your current directory.

 ## View file contents